Avenue of the stars

 DOUGLAS FAIRBANKS (1883 – 1939)

-Edward G. Robinson, cast mostly in tough guy/gangster roles, appeared in more than 100 films and 30 Broadway plays.
+Cast mostly in tough guy/gangster roles, appeared in more than 100 films and 30 Broadway plays.
 His career spanned 50 years.
-Although never nominated for an Academy Award, he is remembered for his roles in Little Caesar (1932), Double Indemnity (1944) and the Ten Commandments (1956).
+Although never nominated for an Academy Award, he is remembered for his roles in Little Caesar (1932), Double Indemnity (1944) and The Ten Commandments (1956).
 The Hotel Del Coronado was a favorite Robinson vacation destination.

 EMMA STONE (b.
 1988)